+Although HILS can significantly reduce the number of evaluations of the relaxed lasso criteria compared to constructing an optimal design using, for instance, a coordinate exchange algorithm, there are settings when even a more modest number of evaluations is not computationally feasible.
+The same issue was encountered by \cite{singh2023selection}.
+We now discuss some ways to efficiently evaluate the $\Phi_\lambda$ and $\Phi_\lambda^{\pm}$-criteria, and hence their corresponding summarized versions.
 For a support size of $k$ and design $\X$, one full evaluation of $\Phi_{\lambda}$ and $\Phi_{\lambda}^{\pm}$ requires consideration of all $\binom{p}{k}$ supports of size $k$.
-For $\Phi_{\lambda}$, an additional $2^k$ computations are required for each $\mathcal{A}$ to consider all sign vectors.
+For $\Phi_{\lambda}^\pm$, an additional $2^{k-1}$ computations are required for each $\mathcal{A}$ to consider all sign vectors.
 Evaluating either criteria would benefit from a reduction in the number of supports considered.
-Randomly sampling from $\mathcal{A}_{k}$ is intuitive, but may require large subsamples to be representative.
-As high correlations between two factors can result in diminished lasso support recovery performance due to low $P(I_\lambda \, | \, \F, \, \zvec)$, a support sampling method that balances (or approximately balances) the number of times pairwise sets of factors are included in $\mathcal{A}$ together can be advantageous. \cite{smucker2015approximate} utilized nearly balanced incomplete block designs (NBIBDs) to approximate a model space with only a relatively small number of blocks, in the context of model-robust optimal designs.
+Sampling from $\mathcal{A}_{k}$ completely at random is intuitive, but may require a large number of samples to be representative.
+As high correlations between two factors can result in diminished lasso support recovery performance due to low $P(I_\lambda \, | \, \C, \, \zvec)$, a support sampling method that balances (or approximately balances) the number of times pairwise sets of factors are included in $\mathcal{A}$ together can be advantageous. \cite{smucker2015approximate} utilized nearly balanced incomplete block designs (NBIBDs) to approximate a model space with only a relatively small number of blocks, in the context of model-robust optimal designs.
 Hence, we recommend implementing the NBIBD sampling method to adequately represent $\mathcal{A}_{k}$ with between 64-128 supports for modest $p$ and $k$ values.
-We denote such a subset of supports by $\tilde{\mathcal{A}}_{k}$.